rubycdp/cuprite/README.md

 subsequent HTTP requests (including requests for assets, AJAX, etc).
 They will be automatically cleared at the end of the test.

-### Network traffic
+## Network traffic

-* `page.driver.network_traffic` Inspect network traffic (resources have been loaded) on the current page.
+* `page.driver.network_traffic` Inspect network traffic (loaded resources) on the current page.
 This returns an array of request objects.

 ```ruby
 page.driver.network_traffic # => [Request, ...]